Installing and Configuring CertBot

 |

-should be your email address, it will be used to sent you reminders about the renewal of the certificates.
-You can include the flag --no-eff-email
+<your_email_here> should be your email address, it will be used to sent you reminders about the renewal of the certificates.
+You can include the flag --no-eff-email if you don’t want to receive the reminders.

-In this case we are requesting a certificate for the root domain and the www sub-domain. you can include more if you need like dev.example.com
+In this case we are requesting a certificate for the root domain and the www sub-domain. you can include more if you need like dev.example.com.

 |